 5 Reasons You Have Abdominal Gas All the Time

-Abdominal gas is one of the most annoying and uncomfortable digestive conditions.
-It may manifest for a wide variety of reasons.
+Abdominal gas is one of the most common digestive conditions.
+However, it can be really uncomfortable in some situations- It may manifest for a wide variety of reasons.
 However, the most important aspect of your lifestyle that affects it is your diet.

 Generally, the discomfort you feel when you have abdominal gas is on a personal or social level.
 After all, it has to come out some way, whether by burping or by flatulence.
 We all know how unpleasant it is to be at a get-together or at someone’s house spending time with family when you have abdominal gas.